vagison/modul-dictionary-api/README.md

 Final project for Modul Technical Dictionary API

 ## About the project
 This English-Armenian / Armenian-English online technical dictionary includes more than 5000 entries (including: words, phrases and abbreviations) that are widely used in various technical fields.
-The database is created based on our company's years of experience in the field of technical documentation and translation.

 ## About requirements for the project
 1. The DBMS used for the project is MySQL.
 You need to install it if don't currently have it